Turin: 7 reasons why you should visit this wonderful Italian city.

-This is the immagine that comes up in my mind when I look at some places of the city.
+This is the imagine that comes up in my mind when I look at some special places of the city.

-And so, when does she act -and dress- like a Goddess and when, rather, like a charming lady?
+And so, when does she act like a Goddess and when, rather, like a charming lady?

-I am going to show you both sides, which are related with the 7 reasons why you should visit Turin, our beloved ‘Lady Goddess’, let me put you like this.
+I am going to show you both sides, which are related to the 7 reasons why you should visit Turin.

 I bet you’re wondering why in particular 7.

 Well, it is quite known that this number has a pretty visceral appeal and so I believe it goes perfectly with the spirit of Torino.